Fornax is well placed

-At a declination of -34°27', it is easiest to see from the southern hemisphere but cannot be seen from latitudes much north of 35°N.
+At a declination of -34°27', it is easiest to see from the southern hemisphere and cannot be seen from latitudes much north of 35°N.

-From London, it will not be readily observable since it will lie so far south that it will never rise more than 4° above the horizon.
+From London (click to change), it will not be readily observable since it will lie so far south that it will never rise more than 4° above the horizon.